 4. Get out of your comfort zone

 How obvious right!
 You’re probably thinking just that.
-But, of all the times you’ve read about the importance of pushing yourself out of your comfort zone, how many times a day or week do you actually do it?
+But, of all the times you’ve read about the importance of pushing yourself out of your comfort zone, how many times a day, week or even month do you actually do it?

 If you’re like most bright intelligent and amazing women, the answer is still likely to be not very often.

 There’s a reason it’s called a comfort zone because it’s just that!
 Comfortable!
 This means, that every day you have to actually fight the urge to stay there and push yourself, sometimes even force yourself to do things you wouldn’t normally do.

 Where your career’s concerned, the list of things currently not inside your comfort zone could include speaking to those people in that other department you hardly know, maybe even having lunch with them, asking to do that presentation when you really don’t want to or challenging your boss!

 Whatever it is that lies beyond your comfort zone, those are the things that will hold you back from getting that promotion and from the career advancement you want.

 Staying in your comfort zone won’t only halt your career progression, it will even prevent you from making a great career lateral move, a career change or even starting your own business.
 So, make the decision now, that you will do at least one thing each day that makes you really uncomfortable.

 This may sound like a horrid pointless exercise but stay with me.

 I love my bed, and I would have previously vowed that I was a night owl.
 But this hasn’t changed the fact that when I get up earlier it changes my whole day.